Maltese exercise & Fitness Guide

 How much exercise does a Maltese need?
 Activity recommendations for this small moderate-energy toy breed.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+At 4-7 lbs and 12-15 yrs of life expectancy, the Maltese carries specific care considerations that benefit from early attention.
 Living with a Maltese means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Best Activities